exercism/go/exercises/twelve-days/README.md

 On the twelfth day of Christmas my true love gave to me, twelve Drummers Drumming, eleven Pipers Piping, ten Lords-a-Leaping, nine Ladies Dancing, eight Maids-a-Milking, seven Swans-a-Swimming, six Geese-a-Laying, five Gold Rings, four Calling Birds, three French Hens, two Turtle Doves, and a Partridge in a Pear Tree.
 ```

-## No Stub
-This is the first Go track exercise you encounter without a stub: a pre-existing "twelve-days.go" file for your solution.
-You may not see stubs in the future and should begin to get comfortable with creating your own Go files for your solutions.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.